Oat Straw (avena sativa) is green oat grass. The tops of the oat plant in the milky stage before mature oat grains form a head.

 Dopamine levels begin to decline by 13% per decade after age 45.[xiii]
 Cognition, mood and sexual function all suffer as a result.
 And gradually progress into diseases such as Alzheimer’s and Parkinson’s.

-Research has shown that inhibition of MOA-B preserves brain function by protecting dopamine.
+Research has shown that inhibition of MAO-B preserves brain function by protecting dopamine.
 And extends cognition, sexual function and life span.[xv]

 Oat straw extract can: